bluectx/AnonSecLab-Privacy/README.md

 ## Security

 Security is an absolute priority at AnonSecLab Privacy Tools.
 A significant commitment to security verification ensures this priority.
 For any security questions or vulnerabilities, please consult the [security policy](./SECURITY.md).

+## Credits

+This project is based on [privacy.sexy](https://privacy.sexy), an open-source privacy tool.